Uncommon/Rundown/README.md

 ## Rundown

-Rundown is based on the pattern used in testing libraries such as RSpec, where tests are organized into steps:
+Rundown is a structured testing framework for XCTest and Swift Testing,based on the pattern used in testing libraries such as RSpec, where tests are organized into steps:

 ```swift
 describe("this app feature") {